Sign In

 There are a few things you can do once you become a certified nutritionist and personal trainer to increase your appeal to clients.

-One is to live by example.
+1. Lead by example.
 This is what a good nutrition coach does.
 It's also what a good personal trainer does.
 You can talk about human nutrition and exercise all day, but clients want to work with someone who can "walk the walk."
 They want a precision nutrition and fitness program that you're willing to do too.

 Choosing the Best Nutrition and Personal Training Program